simeononsecurity/simeononsecurity.ch/content/guides/docker-image-optimization-tips/index.en.md

     COPY --from=builder /app/myapp .
     CMD ["./myapp"]
     ```
-- **Run Image**: The second stage, referred to as the run image, is the streamlined version of your image, containing only the critical runtime components needed for running your application.
+- **Run Image**: The second stage, referred to as the run image, is the simplified version of your image, containing only the critical runtime components needed for running your application.
 Here, you perform a selective copy of the compiled code and essential libraries from the build image, leaving behind any unnecessary build artifacts.
 This stage is focused on runtime efficiency and results in a significantly smaller final image.
 Multi-stage builds offer a brilliant solution to the Docker image size dilemma, allowing you to optimize both development and production aspects.

 ______

-### **Streamline Docker Image Size with Consolidated RUN Commands**
+### **simplify Docker Image Size with Consolidated RUN Commands**

 **Docker Image Optimization** takes a significant leap forward by simplifying the Dockerfile with consolidated `RUN` commands.
 It's a common practice to use multiple `RUN` commands in a Dockerfile to execute various tasks.
 However, you need to understand that every `RUN` command generates a new layer within the image, potentially leading to a bloated image size.
-Let's explore the art of consolidating `RUN` commands to achieve image size efficiency:
+Here's a look at the art of consolidating `RUN` commands to achieve image size efficiency:

 Rather than scattering commands like this throughout your Dockerfile: